Home | Press Release

 Ready to share your news with CLDA or the industry media?
 Learn from these tips and tricks on how to get noticed.

 Indianapolis, IN, Nov.
-12, 2025 – Registration is now open for the Final Mile Forum, presented by the Customized Logistics & Delivery Association (CLDA).
+12, 2025 – Final Mile Forum registration is now open, presented by the Customized Logistics & Delivery Association (CLDA).
 The annual gathering of those involved in the supply chain will be held from Wednesday, Feb.
 19, to Friday, February 21, at the Sheraton San Diego Hotel & Marina.

 “The FMF is all about making connections that improve the bottom line,” says CLDA President Joel Pinsky.
 “Year after year, those who attend tell us about the ROI they have received from attending.
 Attendees value being about to meet the trailblazers and technology visionaries in the last mile.
 Those involved in the conference share their experience, the tools and the knowledge it takes to meet the challenges of the modern logistics landscape.”